 I have become

-If Pink Floyd has ever done a bad song, I haven't heard it.
+If Pink Floyd has ever produced a bad song, I haven't heard it.
 This was the last

-song written by Roger Waters and David Gilmour, and perhaps their greatest, but
+song written by Roger Waters and David Gilmour, and perhaps remains their greatest, but

-they have so many wonderful collaborations that it's hard to say.
+they have had so many wonderful collaborations that it's hard to say.
+Other

 #12 — A

 by Matthew Fisher, Gary Brooker and Keith Reid; performed by Procol Harum

 Whiter Shade of Pale" has been the most-played song at venues in the United